Math Calculators

 A : B = C : D

-To use the calculator, enter any three of the values – A, B, C, and D, and press “Calculate.”
-The calculator will return the missing value and several visual representations of the ratio, including a pie chart, a bar chart, and a rectangle with side lengths corresponding to the numbers of the given ratio.
-The visual representations will correspond to the ratio, both numbers of which were initially known.
+To use the ratio solver, simply enter any three known values (A, B, C, or D) and click “Calculate.”
+The tool will instantly return the missing value.
+Additionally, it provides several visual representations of the completed ratio, including a pie chart, a bar chart, and a rectangle with side lengths proportional to the given numbers.
+These visual aids correspond to the ratio where both numbers were initially provided.

-For example, if you enter the values of A, B, and C, the ratio finder will return the value of D and the visual representations of the A : B ratio.
-If you enter the values of B, C, and D, the ratios calculator will return the value of A, and the visual representations of the C : D ratio.
+For instance, if you input values for A, B, and C, the ratio finder will calculate D and display visual representations of the A : B ratio.
+Conversely, if you enter B, C, and D, the calculator will solve for A and display graphs for the C : D ratio.

 Ratios and Proportions